Post Graduate Programme for Executives for Visionary Leadership in Manufacturing: Work experience

 Self-sponsored candidates, not in service. ‐ Minimum 4 1/2 to maximum 10 years of work experience in manufacturing, engineering and related sector; holding responsibilities in production planning and control, research, design and development, quality control, plant engineering, maintenance, supply chain, construction etc. Sponsored candidates and candidates on study leave need to have minimum 4 1/2 years work experience only.
-In these cases, there is no upper limit of experience.
+In these cases, there is no upper limit to experience.

 Selection process

-Selection of the candidates will be made on the basis of:
+Selection of the candidates will be made based on: